sebhildebrandt/systeminformation/SECURITY.md

   * Prepare fixes for all releases still under maintenance.
 These fixes will be released as fast as possible to npm.

+## Caller Responsibility: SSRF

+The functions `inetChecksite(url)` and `inetLatency(host)` perform network requests to the target you pass in.
+They do **not** restrict the destination to public hosts — internal or link-local addresses (e.g. `http://127.0.0.1`, `http://169.254.169.254/` cloud metadata endpoints) are reachable.
+Only the `file:`, `gopher:`, `telnet:`, `mailto:`, `news:` and `nntp:` schemes are blocked, and redirects are not followed.

+If you call these functions with untrusted, user-supplied URLs or hosts in a server-side context, you are responsible for validating them first (e.g. denying private/loopback/link-local IP ranges).
+Never forward raw client input to these functions without such a check.

 ## Comments on this Policy

 If you have suggestions on how this process could be improved please submit a